ericleslie/EricLeslie.com/src/documents/portrait-photography.html.md

 	</div>
 </div>

-##The Portrait Package
+##The Portrait Sessions
 Every shoot shares the same base features.
-A lot of time, a lot of great pictures and a lot of fun!
-Below you'll find all the specifics for the different kinds of shoots.
+Plenty of time, a lot of great pictures and a lot of fun!
+Below you'll find all the specifics for the different kinds of sessions and print.

- * **Tons of Images**
- Just like time limits, you're not paying for a package of say 5 images.
-You get everything I shoot and each photo is hand processed.
-It depends on how long we shoot, but trust me, you get a lot of shots.
+ * **Unlimited Outfits**
+ You can wear as many outfits as can reasonibly fit into the length of your session.
+You don't want to spend all of your time changing clothes :)
  * **Free Online Gallery**
  All of your images are available in an online gallery, forever.
 There are no time limits so you can rest assured that your images are backed-up in state of the art cloud storage.
-Prints will always be available as well.
- * **Personal Usage Rights**
- You are free to use the images how ever you like, so long as it's personal (non-commercial).
-So you can share them on Facebook or post them to your blog.
-I deliver Facebook sized images in a link for you download.
+Prints are offered at a discounted prices for two weeks after the viewing.
  * **Order Prints A La Carte**
  You can order prints in any combination of size, medium and quantity right off the online gallery from a professional lab.
 This is really convenient for family members who would like prints of their own.
-All prints are made at a Pro Lab, where print quality is excellent and they will last a lifetime using museum-rated archival papers and inks.
-There is not comparison with prints made at your local retail store.
+All prints are made at a Pro Lab, where print quality is second to none and they will last a lifetime using museum-rated archival papers and inks.
+There is no comparison with prints made at your local retail store.
- * **HD Photos with Every Print**
+ * **Facebook Photos with Every Print**
- For every print ordered, I make the High Definition images for those poses available to you at no extra charge.
+ For every pose ordered in a product, I make social-media sized digital images available to you at no extra charge.
+Notes, images are watermarked.

+##The Sessions
+ * **The Expedition - $145**
+ We can shoot on-location upto 30 miles from my studio.
+There is upto four hours of shooting.
+This is great for those that live active lifestyles or love adventure sports.
+I will hike out into the wilderness and shoot you kayaking over a waterfall if that's what you're into.
+ * **The Standard - $95**
+ Shoot is outdoors upto 20 miles from my studio.
+Upto 3 hours of shooting.
+This is the most popular session.
+It's perfect for families, seniors, newborns and models.
+ * **The Quicky - $45**
+ Shoot outdoors upto 10 miles from my stuido and for 1/2 hour.

+##The Print Packs
 <br>
 <div class="tabbable tabs-left">
 	<ul class="nav nav-tabs">
 		<li class="active"><a href="#tab1" data-toggle="tab">Families</a></li>